 Wood from our old pews has been added to columns and horizontal beams.

 Painting the ceiling and interior walls.

-Demolition of steps at parking lot entrance to the church – the first “step” towards providing barrier free access to our renovated church and hall.
+Demolition of the steps at the parking lot entrance to the church – the first “step” towards providing barrier free access to our renovated church and hall.